Log Burner Installation Cost

 Multi-Fuel Stoves

-A multi-fuel stove can burn not only wood but coal and smokeless fuel.
+A multi-fuel stove can burn not only wood but also coal and smokeless fuel.
 It has a riddling plate for coal to sit on, letting air reach it from the base so the coal can ignite.
 Wood burns best in a firebox, where the air circulates from above.

 Even though multi-fuel stoves can use multiple fuels, it's not ideal for burning wood efficiently.
 If your primary source of fuel is going to be wood, it'd be best to buy a wood-burning stove.
-But, if you're planning on using wood and coal regularly, a multi-fuel stove would be a great addition to your home.
-There’s not much difference in price between a wood stove and a multi-fuel, and you can expect to pay between £430 to £2,200.
+But if you're planning on using wood and coal regularly, a multi-fuel stove would be a great addition to your home.
+There’s not much difference in price between a wood stove and a multi-fuel, and you can expect to pay between £430 and £2,200.

 Do I Need Ventilation?